 - How directors can call for and conduct board meetings

 The board of directors will need to designate officers to handle the day-to-day operations of the business.
-The bylaws define those roles and titles and what their responsibilities are, and how they can be elected, appointed, or removed from their positions.
+The corporate bylaws and business bylaws define those roles and titles and what their responsibilities are, and how they can be elected, appointed, or removed from their positions.

 One of the first things your corporation needs to do is issue stock to its respective shareholders.
-Your bylaws will dictate the types of stock and the number of available stock, who is receiving stocks and how much, and how that transfer is to be affected.
-Your bylaws should also differentiate between voting and non-voting stock for the purposes of future shareholder meetings.
+Your corporate bylaws and business bylaws will dictate the types of stock and the number of available stock, who is receiving stocks and how much, and how that transfer will be affected.
+Your corporate bylaws or business bylaws should also differentiate between voting and non-voting stock for future shareholder meetings.

-Your corporation will need to hold annual shareholder meetings, and your bylaws should state when and where those annual meetings are to be held, as well as the order of business at the meetings and the required number of shareholders to meet quorum.
-Your shareholders can also hold quarterly or special meetings if they so choose, and your bylaws should state the circumstances, timing, and manner in which those meetings can be called.
+Your corporation will need to hold annual shareholder meetings, and your corporate bylaws or business bylaws should state when and where those annual meetings are to be held, as well as the order of business at the meetings and the required number of shareholders to meet quorum.
+Your shareholders can also hold quarterly or special meetings if they so choose, and your corporate bylaws or business bylaws should state the circumstances, timing, and manner in which those meetings can be called.

-Your board of directors can choose to create committees made up of a subset of directors in order to handle certain tasks or tackle certain issues.
-The bylaws should state what kinds of committees your corporation should have, how they operate, and under what authority.
+Your board of directors can choose to create committees made up of a subset of directors to handle certain tasks or tackle specific issues.
+The corporate bylaws or business bylaws should state what kinds of committees your corporation should have, how they operate, and under what authority.
 The board should also put in place procedures on how to form ad-hoc committees as needed.

-Given that committees can cover a variety of issues surrounding the operation of your business, it’s helpful to have a board with a diversity of skills and viewpoints to be able to draw upon available expertise as needed.
+Given that committees can cover a variety of issues surrounding the operation of your business, it’s helpful to have a board with a diversity of skills and viewpoints to draw upon available expertise as needed.

 Given that board members may be involved in a number of ventures, the bylaws should lay out a requirement for directors to disclose any conflicts of interest they may have and to recuse themselves from discussions or decisions that would otherwise present an ethical problem.
 Those rules prevent board members from being put in an uncomfortable position and maintain your company’s reputation.